anh-bui-dev/my_react_login/README.md

     * Open new cmd and run: npm run start

-Development
+Development:
 - React frontend: http://localhost:3000
 - Json server: http://localhost:4000

-Usage
+Usage:
 Assume home page will redirect to sign in page automatically.
 Assume requesting API will be half of second.

 - Go to http://localhost:3000 to sign in.
 - Use 'test@gmail.com/123' to sign in OR open ./src/data/db.json file to pick up another user.